panchomb/ie-exercise-3/modules/authorization/policy-set-definition/subscription/README.md

 ### Parameter: `metadata`

 The Set Definition (Initiative) metadata.
 Metadata is an open ended object and is typically a collection of key-value pairs.
 - Required: No
 - Type: object
 - Default: `{}`

+### Parameter: `name`

+Specifies the name of the policy Set Definition (Initiative).
+Maximum length is 64 characters for subscription scope.
+- Required: Yes
+- Type: string

 ### Parameter: `parameters`

 The Set Definition (Initiative) parameters that can be used in policy definition references.
 - Required: No
 - Type: object
 - Default: `{}`